Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Acknowledgement

 \section{Acknowledgement}

-D.~A.-O. is supported by the Santander-ULL program, the project PID2022-141187NB-I00 funded by MICIU/AEI /10.13039/501100011033 and by FEDER, UE/AEI /10.13039/5011 00011033/FEDER, UE.
-P.~P. is supported in part by the Research Council of Norway through the project \textit{INICE} (301538).
-H.~T. is profoundly grateful to Professor Feng-Yu Wang for numerous inspiring discussions.
+D.~A-O is supported by RYC2023-045563-I, funded by MCIU/AEI/10.13039/ 501100011033 and FSE+, and partially by PID2023-148028NB-I00 funded by MICIU/AEI/10.13039/501100011033 and also FEDER, UE.
+P. P. was supported in part by the Research Council of Norway through the project INICE (301538) and by the University of Nottingham Ningbo China via FoSE Seed Funding for new academics.
+H.~T. is supported by the National Natural Science Foundation of China under projects 24AAA00530 and 12531007.
+H.~T. is also profoundly grateful to Professor Feng-Yu Wang for many inspiring discussions.